javiernuber/simon/README.md

-# SIMOM
+# SIMON

-Example of game SIMOM for testing javascript
+Example of game SIMON for testing javascript

 ## Credits